Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/elgol.md

 ---
-tags: outer-hebrides-skye
+ascent: 549
+average_speed: 14.0
 date: 2023-08-08
-title: Elgol
-kilometres: 47.5
-start: Sligachan
+descent: 462
 end: Elgol
-average_speed: 14.0
-total_duration: "3:23:01"
-ascent: 549
-descent: 462
+kilometres: 47
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: Sligachan
+tags: outer-hebrides-skye
+title: Elgol
+total_duration: '3:23:01'
 ---

 The ride from Sligachan to Broadford is mostly good but busy.
 Weather great.
 Roads are relatively flat, if a little more single-track than I like.